t4d-gmbh/git-and-science/source/content/submodules/exo_inspect_course_content.md

 ::::

 {% if page %}
-In this Repository all the content is aggergated, compiled into `html` and published as a [GitHub page](https://docs.github.com/en/pages).
+In this main course Repository (**<https://github.com/t4d-gmbh/using-git-in-academia>**) all the content is aggregated, compiled into `html`, and published as a [GitHub page](https://docs.github.com/en/pages).
-However, the content of the four parts does not reside directly in this Repository itself:
+However, the content of the four parts does not reside directly in the main course **<https://github.com/t4d-gmbh/using-git-in-academia>** Repository itself:
 {% else %}
 In **<https://github.com/t4d-gmbh/using-git-in-academia>** the four parts are combined and the `html` pages are built.
 {% endif %}